jihghong/demo-driven/showcase/demo/README.md

 sorting.py: output matches saved result
 ```

-Regardless of code changes, identical output is treated as a reversion to the original behavior. `.old` and `.html` files are automatically deleted upon detecting the match.
+Regardless of code changes, identical output is treated as a reversion to the original behavior. `.tx~` and `.html` files are automatically deleted upon detecting the match.

 As a result, the directory now becomes like the contents of `showcase/demo/reverted/`.